 Here’s who may qualify for first time penalty abatement:

 Clean Penalty History: The taxpayer cannot have previous tax-related penalties for at least three years.

 You should know that you can only use FTA during a single tax year.
-If your FTA request is for two or more tax years, abatement will only apply to the most recent tax year you are eligible for.
-Also, if you’ve already paid an applicable penalty, you could be eligible for a return by completing this form.
+If your FTA request is for two or more tax years, penalty relief will only apply to the most recent tax year you are eligible for.

 Related Content: Penalty Abatement Tax Services